yenchenlin/paper-notes/notes/MAML.md

 -

 ### Thought
-I think the method is useful and the experiments are thorough.
-However, the method is not novel provided that Ravi & Hugo et al. already propose to learn parameters initialization.
+I think the experiments are thorough since they proved that this technique can be applied to both supervised and reinforcement learning.
+However, the method is not novel provided that [Optimization a A Midel For Few-shot Learning](https://openreview.net/pdf?id=rJY0-Kcll) already proposed to learn initialization of parameters.

 ### Questions